tamarakaufler/go-build-servers/README.md

       A script for creating a self-signed certificate.

-      The client ensure the OS (Operating System) accepts the self-signed cert.
+      The client ensures the OS (Operating System) accepts the self-signed cert.